 The Mt.
 Soledad National Veterans Memorial atop Mt.
 Soledad in La Jolla, first erected in 1913, has been a local landmark for decades.
 Bring a camera.
 The 360-degree panoramic views over the ocean and city are great!
 Open 7 AM to 10 PM daily.
 (Location: La Jolla)

-The Torrey Pines State Natural Reserve on the border between La Jolla and Del Mar comprises 1,500 undeveloped acres of land with beaches, a lagoon that is a destination for migrating birds, spectacular coastal ocean views, several hiking trails, and indigenous flora and fauna.
+The Torrey Pines State Natural Reserve, located on the border between La Jolla and Del Mar, comprises 1,500 undeveloped acres of land featuring beaches, a lagoon that serves as a destination for migrating birds, spectacular coastal ocean views, several hiking trails, and indigenous flora and fauna.

 While entrance to Torrey Pines State Natural Reserve for individuals is technically free, note that it strictly enforces a parking fee that applies to all vehicles entering the park.
 You can park on the street to avoid that.
 (Though the walk could be long).
 Guests of The Lodge at Torrey Pines can also easily walk there.